How to Send Emails to WooCommerce Customers in WordPress

 Don’t forget to save your changes and activate the automation.

-Being able to bulk email or send newsletters/broadcast to your WooCommerce customers or WordPress users is a great tool to have in any website owner’s toolkit.
+Being able to bulk email or send newsletters/broadcasts to your WooCommerce customers or WordPress users is a great tool to have in any website owner’s toolkit.
 As long as you handle the process responsibly and don’t spam anyone, it can be a win-win situation for the user and you as a site owner.

 MailOptin integration with WooCommerce makes it easy to contact all your customers without hassle.